davidpallmann/hashnode-backups/ckvof1frr05y44as138egfckt.md

 # Where to Go From Here

 In this tutorial, you learned about the AWS Elastic Beanstalk service and deployed a hello, world .NET Web API project to Beanstalk.
-The AWS Toolkit for Visual Studio allows you to deploy .NET apps to new or existing Beanstalk environments and even create new Beanstalk applications.
+The AWS Toolkit for Visual Studio allowed you to create and deploy .NET apps to a Beanstalk application and environment.

 If you completed Part 2, you also learned how to set up multiple environments.
 You used cloning to copy an environment.
 You created a production environment with multiple instances and a load balancer.
 Consider: